-Genetic factor is one of the most important reasons for developing asthma.
-But other factors, such as air pollution and diet, obesity, and less physical activity are also seems to be related with asthma.
-Kids often tend to get respiratory infection such as cold, cough kids will inevitably get sick with a cold.
-But taking frequent antibiotics affect their immune response and this could actually increase the resistance to them and increase the risk of asthma.
-Smoking whether active or passive, smoke pollution and strong odors, pet dander, mold, pollen, dust mites, exercise, pests like roaches and mice, some foods, and changes in the weather are some of the triggers for asthmatic attacks.
+A genetic factor is one of the most important reasons for developing asthma.
+But other factors, such as air pollution and diet, obesity, and less physical activity also seem to be related to asthma.
+Kids often tend to get respiratory infections such as colds, coughs kids will inevitably get sick with a cold.
+But taking frequent antibiotics affects their immune response and this could actually increase their resistance to them and increase the risk of asthma.
+Smoking whether active or passive, smoke pollution and strong odours, pet dander, mould, pollen, dust mites, exercise, pests like roaches and mice, some foods, and changes in the weather are some of the triggers for asthmatic attacks.
 Stress and too much exercise also can cause asthma.

 One of the most popular theories about the cause of asthma is the “hygiene hypothesis” which states that over-sanitizing a child’s environment can lead to decreased disease resistance.

 3. Avoid pets on furniture, beds, and toys.

 4. Avoid food that triggers the attacks.
 Take note of them and stay away from them.

 5. Dust the house and things with a wet cloth

 6. Regular cleaning and ducting of the house, car and furniture.

 7. Avoid high-emotional stress

 Asthma though mostly not curable completely, can be kept in check through many ways.

 1. Mediation and yoga